livebook-dev/livebook/docs/authentication/basic_auth.md

 Furthermore, if you are deploying multi-session apps via [Livebook Teams](https://livebook.dev/teams/), you can programmatically access data from the authenticated user by calling [`Kino.Hub.app_info/0`](https://hexdocs.pm/kino/Kino.Hub.html#app_info/0).

-To get started, open up Livebook, click "Add Organization" on the sidebar, and visit the "Airgapped Deployment" section of your organization.
+To get started, open up Livebook, click "Add Organization" on the sidebar.
+Then, inside the notebook of your choice, click "Deploy with Livebook Teams".